 The Professional Graduate Diploma in Education (PGDE) prepares you to teach in locations worldwide.
-To complete the PGDE you must already have an undergraduate degree in your specialist subject.

 We’ve mapped out the process for applying to the Professional Graduate Diploma in Education (PGDE) in detail below.
 Please read this information thoroughly before starting your application.
 This process applies to both the Primary Education and Secondary Education routes.